FloraMika/MOFA_AML/README.md

 # MOFA_AML

-Code for the analyses from the paper : Data-driven hallmarks in acute myeloid leukemia: a strategy towards diagnostics and individualized therapy
+Code for the paper : Data-driven hallmarks in acute myeloid leukemia: a strategy towards diagnostics and individualized therapy

 ## About